 Synthetic Oil vs. Synthetic Blend vs. Conventional Oil

-Synthetic blend motor oil uses a mixture of synthetic and conventional base oils for added resistance to oxidation (compared to conventional oil) and provide excellent low-temperature properties.
+The difference between synthetic oil and a synthetic blend is that a synthetic blend motor oil uses a mixture of synthetic and conventional base oils for added resistance to oxidation (compared to conventional oil) and provides excellent low-temperature properties.

 Conventional motor oils can be formulated in a range of viscosity grades and quality levels.
 Conventional motor oil is recommended for drivers with simple engine designs and regular (as opposed to severe) driving styles.